Toba Batak language: Stress

 Stress is phonemic, e.g. /'tibbo/ 'height' vs. /tib'bo/ 'high'; /'itɔm/ 'black dye' vs. /i'tɔm/ 'your sibling'.

+Orthography

+Toba Batak has a rather morphophonemic orthography, consonant clusters should be written instead of double consonants, thus clusters such as ⟨ngh⟩ actually represents double ⟨kk⟩ in pronunciation.
+In 2016, Surung Sihombing has criticized common orthographic errors in Toba Batak, regarded that the greeting Gokhon Dohot Jou-Jou on invitation cards should be correctly written instead as Gonghon Dohot Jou-Jou.

 Syntax

 Toba Batak has verb-initial, VOS word order, as with many Austronesian languages.
 In (1), the verb mangallang 'eat' precedes the object kue 'cake', and the verb phrase precedes dakdanak i 'the child'.

 SVO word order (as in English), however, is also very common (Cole & Hermon 2008).
 In (2), the subject dakdanakon 'this child' precedes the verb phrase mangatuk biangi 'hit the dog'.

 Cole and Hermon (2008) claim that VOS order is the result of VP-raising (specifically, of VoiceP) (Figure 1).
 Then, the subject may optionally raise over the verb phrase because of information structure.
 This analysis provides a basis for understanding Austronesian languages that have more fully become SVO (e.g. Indonesian: Chung 2008; Jarai: Jensen 2014).

 Like many Austronesian languages (e.g. Tagalog), DP wh-movement is subject to an extraction restriction (e.g. Rackowski & Richards 2005).
 The verb in (3a) must agree with aha 'what' (in (3a): TT or "theme-topic") for it to be extracted in front of the verb.
 If the verb agrees with the subject, si John 'John' (in (3b): AT or "actor-topic"), aha 'what' may not extract.